eazy13forlife/lights-off-frontend-2/README.md

 # Lights Off
 Lights Off is a fully responsive, full stack movie/tv show application with a bunch of fun features.
+This is the frontend code of the application.

 ## Live Site
 https://lights-off-frontend.vercel.app/login